 These three examples highlight a growing trend of the Fair Work Ombudsman being increasingly prepared to use its enforcement powers against employers to rectify underpayment issues.
 These recent cases should be a timely reminder for all businesses, big and small, to be vigilant in making sure their payroll systems and other procedures are in order.

-“It is rare to see employers deliberately flouting the law, and in most cases ABLA comes across, the employer honestly believed they were doing things correctly and had the right systems in place”, comments Kyle Scott, Associate Director.
+“It is rare to see employers deliberately flouting the law, and in most cases ABLA comes across, the employer honestly believed they were doing things correctly and had the right systems in place”, comments Kyle Scott, Director.
 “They are then surprised to discover that a few small payroll issues across their business resulted in significant underpayments of many thousands of dollars over time.
 These kinds of inadvertent and unforeseen issues can then have a huge impact on their business once they are discovered.
 So prevention should always be the priority with these types of issues.”